Here's what we found for you

 New Way Food Pantry

-• Prayer and ministry support is available but not required to receive food
+• Prayer/ministry support available (not required to receive food)

-• Recipient’s gross household income must be at or below 200% of the federal poverty guidelines
+• Household income must be at or below 200% of the federal poverty guidelines

 7096 Hills and Dales Rd NW